robmoffat/k9/docs/sprints/sprint_014.md

  - We have a further subclass, `ContainerContentsVertexArranger`, which puts the contents *inside the vertex*, if they are not included in the planarization.
  - There is also `returnAllDarts()`, which is used for vertices not connected in the planarization.

-## Sizing

-`Dart` no longer has any idea about size.
-This means that the `VertexArranger` can just concentrate on creating the Darts in the right directions, and leave sizing entirely to the compaction process.

 ## Future

-We can further extend the dart creation process to handle terminators and labels.
+We can further extend the dart creation process to handle terminators and labels (labels are done below).
 Again, we will be positioning these at this stage and not worrying about sizing.
 I don't even think we really need to worry about the `LabelCompactionStep` anymore - which also simplifies massively the SlackOptimisation process (no more ordering of slack).
 These will have `Dart`s and `DartFace`s in the Orthogonalization, and be handled in no different way to anything else.